MayTheCutie/rotPred/README.md

 ## Creating Simulated Samples
-   to create simualated lightcurves we used **[butterpy](https://github.com/zclaytor/butterpy)** package. note that we are currently using the deprecated version. this is why we use **butterpy_local** folder. the script to generate lightcurves is in [dataset\butter.py](https://github.com/IlayMalinyak/lightPred/blob/master/dataset/butter.py)
+   to create simualated lightcurves we used **[butterpy](https://github.com/zclaytor/butterpy)** package.
+~~note that we are currently using the deprecated version. this is why we use **butterpy_local** folder.~~ updating this to the most recent version of butter.py / might use lightkurve

+the script to generate lightcurves is in [dataset\butter.py](https://github.com/IlayMalinyak/lightPred/blob/master/dataset/butter.py)

 ## Run Experiments

 experiments can be found in [experiments](https://github.com/IlayMalinyak/lightPred/tree/master/experiments)